johnhenrymahr/myretail/readme.md

 A workable index.html file is generated as part of the build with necessary links and DOM mount point for the react app.

-The key is the url to the rest endpoint.
+Configuration is required for the REST endpoint.
 It can be defined at build time as part of a Jenkins/CI server job via a enviromental variable.
+It must be exported before the build is run.

 ```export SERVICE_URL='//path/to/data'```